 There are several ways to treat IC.
 Multimodal treatment strategies are fundamental in the management of IC, and may include an IC diet, stress management, physical therapy, and medications.
 There are also treatments that can be instilled into the bladder that in many situations can more rapidly improve the IC symptoms of pain and urinary urgency.

 Dr. Proctor is currently involved as an investigator in a national study for a bladder instillation for IC patients, so you know you can trust the physicians at Georgia Urology if you suspect you might have IC.
-Give us a call at 678-284-4053 to schedule an appointment today.
+Contact us to schedule an appointment today.